sangkyuncho/cholab/content/_index.md

           position: center
           color: '#555'
       - title: Our mission
-        content: Our long-term goal is to develop **new therapies** for treating fibrosis-associated diseases and conditions, which span cardiovascular disease, cancer, and aging.
+        content: Our long-term goal is to develop new **precision therapies** for treating fibrosis-associated diseases and conditions, which span cardiovascular disease, cancer, and aging.
         align: right
         background:
           image: